RakhithJK/dashingsoft-pyarmor-wiki/Protect-Python-Scripts-By-Pyarmor.md

 By default the obfuscated scripts can run in any machine and never expired.
 This behaviour can be changed by replacing runtime file `dist/license.lic`

-First generate an expired license:
+First generate an expired license

 ``` bash
     python pyarmor.py licenses --expired 2018-12-31 Customer-Jondy